What Does an Air Purifier Do & How Does It Work?

 Upgrading the filters in your home’s heating, ventilation,and air conditioning (HVAC) systems can make a significant improvement in your whole home’s air quality.
 Just like in a portable air purifier, you should change HVAC air filters 1 to 2 times per year.

-Improving air circulation is one of the most important steps you can take toward achieving cleaner air throughout your home.
-When the weather is nice, open some windows and let the outside air refresh your home.
+Improving air circulation is one of the most important steps you can take toward achieving cleaner, more fresh air throughout your home.
+When the weather is nice, open some windows and let the outdoor air refresh your home.
 Use ceiling fans often.
 If it’s too cold in the winter, change their direction to clockwise and set them on low to create an updraft that better circulates warm air from your heaters.

 Turn on bathroom vents to reduce humidity and prevent the buildup of mold and mildew, which can start to stink.
 Ideally, keep the humidity level between 30 and 50 percent to reduce the risks of mold growing.